Rahul0Singh0/Javascript/Backend/3_Data_Modeling/note.md

 ## Note: Interview
    Data model Name converted to plural form and lowercase in database(mongodb) example : "User" => "users", "Todo" => "todos"

+## JavaScript note:
+   In Object, Order of data doesnot matter but in Array order matter